carrot/markdown-styleguide/README.md

     This is text of any kind that follows a list.
     ```

-  * List item lines exceeding 80 characters should, when wrapped, align
-    vertically with the beginning of the preceding line's text.

-    ```
-      * Large, avian creatures, chocobos roughly act as the equivalent of horses, being domesticated for use as mounts...
-    ```

 ## Code
-  * **Inline code** must use single backticks and must not have spaces between
-    the backtick characters and the code.
+  * **Inline code** must use single backticks and must not have spaces between the backtick characters and the code.

     ```
     # Bad